Stripe Subscriptions - Magento 1 - Documentation

 Setting up recurring orders with Stripe Webhooks

+Once the customer signs up to a subscription plan, Stripe automatically charges the customer's card at the beginning of every billing period.
 But how would a merchant know that a recurring billing event has succeeded or failed so that an order can be fulfilled?
 Stripe provides an event emission mechanism called Stripe Webhooks which can notify the merchant's website about a billing event.
-When a successful billing event occurs, Stripe emits an invoice.payment_succeeded event, whereas when a payment fails, Stripe emits an invoice.payment_failed event.
-Both of these events can be received by Stripe Subscriptions on the merchant's website and be acted upon in the following way:
+These events can be received by Stripe Subscriptions on the merchant's website and be acted upon in the following way:

 - invoice.payment_succeeded – When this event occurs, Stripe Subscriptions has an advanced feature which will find the original order of the customer and re-create it using the same order items, tax information, shipping details and coupons.
 If the subscription product has any initial fees configured, these will be removed from the recurring order.
 Furthermore, if the customer used a coupon and Stripe did not discount the billing amount for this period (i.e. because the coupon has expired), then the discount will also be removed from the recurring order.
 Stripe Subscriptions will automatically invoice the order offline (because the payment has succeeded) but will not mark the order as shipped.
 The merchant can then view this order as any other regular order coming into their website and fulfill it accordingly.
-If the merchant desires to mark recurring orders into a particular order state when they are created, then Stripe Subscriptions will respect a configuration setting called «Recurring Order Status» and will mark the order as the merchant wishes.
-If this setting is not set, then the order will be marked as complete.
-Finally, if configured, the module can also send a recurring order email to the customer similar to the original email that they received the first time that they have placed their order.
+Finally, a configuration option exists which can set the module to send a recurring order email to the customer similar to the original email that they received the first time that they have placed their order.

 - invoice.payment_failed – Stripe is very good at trying to avoid failed payments by automatically updating expired cards with the customer's bank instead of requiring the customer to enter new card details manually.
 However, payments may still fail if for example the customer's bank account has run out of funds.
 When this event is received by Stripe Subscriptions, then the module will move the customer into a «Failed Payments Group» that is configured from the module's configuration section.
 No order will be created in the Magento admin area for this customer.
 It is up to the merchant to periodically check if any customers have been moved to the failed payments group and act according to the business needs.